Category: ANCONA & THE ADRIATIC IDENTITY

 Roman Ancona: the Amphitheatre and Its Legacy

+As the Ancona Walking Tour makes its way through the old city, the remnants of the Roman city slowly emerge before our eyes.
 Roman Ancona grew as a key Adriatic port, connecting Italy with the eastern Mediterranean.
-Its prosperity emerges in the remains scattered across the city, such as the Arch of Trajan, the mosaics of the forum, and the collections of the Archaeological Museum.
-The amphitheatre, carved into the hillside above the harbor, once hosted public spectacles.…
+Its prosperity emerges in the remains scattered across the city, such as the Arch of Trajan, the mosaics…

 -